 5133.212-94 Receipt of complaint.

-(a) See DFARS Appendix A, Part 2, Preliminary Procedures, Rule 6, paragraph b.
-If the contracting officer receives the complaint after forwarding the comprehensive report to the Chief Trial Attorney, he/she must, within 15 calendar days after receipt of the complaint, send directly to the Chief Trial Attorney supplementary information regarding any issues raised in the complaint that the comprehensive report did not sufficiently cover.
+(a) See DFARS Appendix A, Part 2, Rules , Rule 6, paragraph b.
+If the Contracting officer receives the complaint after forwarding the comprehensive report to the Chief Trial Attorney, he/she must, within 15 calendar days after receipt of the complaint, send directly to the Chief Trial Attorney supplementary information regarding any issues raised in the complaint that the comprehensive report did not sufficiently cover.
 Include specific admissions or denials of each allegation of fact contained in the complaint and a statement of any affirmative defenses or counterclaims applicable.

-(b) Provide copies of the supplementary information furnished the Chief Trial Attorney to the reviewing official.
+(b) Provide copies of the supplementary information furnished to the Chief Trial Attorney to the reviewing official.

 5133.212-95 Litigation.

-(a) See 5133.212-90(a)(1) regarding the authority and responsibility of the Chief Trial Attorney.
+(a) See AFARS 5133.212-90(a)(1) regarding the authority and responsibility of the Chief Trial Attorney.

-(b) The Chief Trial Attorney will present all Army cases to the ASBCA, using trial attorneys assigned to the office, except the Chief Trial Attorney may authorize local contract attorneys to act as trial attorneys or to assist in the presentation of Army cases if the appeal has particular significance to the contracting activity and that it involves difficult operational issues and technical facts.
+(b) The Chief Trial Attorney will present all Army cases to the ASBCA, using trial attorneys assigned to the office, except the Chief Trial Attorney may authorize local legal counsel to act as trial attorneys or to assist in the presentation of Army cases if the appeal has particular significance to the contracting activity and that it involves difficult operational issues and technical facts.

 (c) Local legal counsel and personnel within the contracting activity assist and support the Office of the Chief Trial Attorney in preparing the case.

 (d) The Chief Trial Attorney and the attorneys assigned may communicate directly with any person or organization to secure any witnesses, documents, or information considered necessary in connection with representing the Government in matters before the ASBCA.
-The Chief Trial Attorney must inform the contracting officer of any actions taken in connection with these matters.
+The Chief Trial Attorney must inform the Contracting officer of any actions taken in connection with these matters.

 5133.212-96 Disposition.

-(a) The authority and responsibility to settle contract disputes docketed with the ASBCA remains with the contracting officer, subject to (b) and the following:
+(a) The authority and responsibility to settle contract disputes docketed with the ASBCA remains with the Contracting officer, subject to (b) and the following:

-(1) The contracting officer must advise the Chief Trial Attorney of all offers of settlement from a contractor, whether directly from the contractor or through the contractor’s attorney.
+(1) The Contracting officer must advise the Chief Trial Attorney of all offers of settlement from a contractor, whether directly from the contractor or through the contractor’s attorney.

-(2) The contracting officer must consult with the Chief Trial Attorney before accepting a contractor’s offer of settlement and before making a settlement offer to the contractor.
+(2) The Contracting officer must consult with the Chief Trial Attorney before accepting a contractor’s offer of settlement and before making a settlement offer to the contractor.

-(b) The Chief Trial Attorney has all necessary authority to conclude settlement agreements with the concurrence of the contracting officer, the reviewing official, or the Deputy Assistant Secretary of the Army (Procurement).
+(b) The Chief Trial Attorney has all necessary authority to conclude settlement agreements with the concurrence of the Contracting officer, the reviewing official, or the DASA(P).
 He/she must notify the appropriate Army Command legal office/staff judge advocate of any disagreement regarding the settlement of a case before raising the matter to the Assistant Secretary of the Army (Acquisition, Logistics and Technology).

 (1) The Chief Trial Attorney or an individual trial attorney may enter into an agreement on matters for which there is no substantial controversy and which will not have the effect of disposing of an appeal, provided that, in the case of a pre-hearing written stipulation or agreement, the Chief Trial Attorney has granted this authority to the individual trial attorney in advance.

-(2) In appropriate cases, such as those where time-consuming delays would occur by returning the appeal to the contracting officer, the Chief Trial Attorney or an individual trial attorney acting with the prior approval of the Chief Trial Attorney may enter into an agreement with an appellant which will have the effect of disposing of an appeal after obtaining concurrence from a representative of the HCA.
+(2) In appropriate cases, such as those where time-consuming delays would occur by returning the appeal to the Contracting officer, the Chief Trial Attorney or an individual trial attorney acting with the prior approval of the Chief Trial Attorney may enter into an agreement with an appellant which will have the effect of disposing of an appeal after obtaining concurrence from a representative of the HCA.
 Such agreement may then become the basis of an ASBCA decision disposing of the appeal.

 5133.212-97 Review of ASBCA decisions.